haherhohu/vscode-portable-migrater/readme.md

 It's hard to develop in a national institution😢

-Because it is internal/externally mandried, editor(vscode with extensions) updates are difficult on the internal network;
+Because it is internal/externally separated, editor(vscode with extensions) updates are difficult on the internal network;
 I've made one.

 How to use: (Windows only)